2018 December 13 to 17 – Christmas – Open

 Day 3: Gay History Tour and Mardi Gras Magic

-This morning we’re taking a two-hour walking tour about town, an interactive exploration of New Orleans’ rich gay history and current LGBT community.
+This morning we’re taking a two-hour walking tour around town, an interactive exploration of New Orleans’ rich gay history and current LGBT community.
 What are the origins of Southern Decadence?
 We’ll find out!
 How did Gay Carnival evolve?
 We will teach you!
 Let’s peek at the homes and watering holes of Tennessee Williams and Truman Capote, learn the gay connection to the JFK assassination, and discuss the tragic Upstairs Lounge fire of 1973, which changed the LGBT community forever (and much, much more).
 (If you come at Easter, you’ll still have the walking tour, it will be the evening of arrival).

 We’ll take a break for lunch on our own at our choice of local bistros and restaurants.
 Coming together again this afternoon, we’ll take a whimsical visit to Mardi Gras World!
-Colorful props, like a gigantic jovial jester, fiercely realistic alligators, and a gorgeously exciting Marilyn Monroe (with skirt flying) greet one and all to this amazing fantasy factory.
+Colorful props, like a gigantic jovial jester, fiercely realistic alligators and a gorgeously exciting Marilyn Monroe (with skirt flying) greet one and all to this amazing fantasy factory.
 You will even view the most awesome floats ever built for carnival – the Orpheus 140-foot triple-tandem sea monster “Leviathan” and the 240-foot quintuple-tandem “Captain Eddie’s S.S.
 Endymion,” with tens of thousands of fiber optic lights.
 After a brief introduction by a knowledgeable guide and a spirited video about the history of Mardi Gras and the company, we’ll play dress up!
 That’s right, you can dress up in authentic, ornate carnival costumes.
-We will tap into our imaginations, if we would like to be a gentleman we can wear a regal coat of armor, or perhaps don sequined headdresses, gowns, and the imagine ourselves as the Queens of the ball!
+We will tap into our imaginations, if we would like to be a gentleman we can wear a regal coat of armor, or perhaps don sequined headdresses, gowns, and then imagine ourselves as the Queens of the ball!

 Day 4: Farewell Brunch and Twinkling Christmas Lights